MacDrive: Mac disk not 'seen' by Windows (no drive letter)

 Please confirm that the drive is visible in the Windows "Disk Management" console.
 To access the Windows Disk Management console, please do the following:

-Right-click on Computer Click Manage Select Disk Management Use the console on the right portion of the Window to check for the presence of the drive
+Right-click on Computer (or This PC, My Computer, depending on Windows version) Click Manage Select Disk Management Use the console on the right portion of the Window to check for the presence of the drive

 If your drive is present in "Disk Management" make note of the drive number and proceed to Step 3.

 If the drive is not present, please contact the drive vendor for assistance getting your drive recognized as a hardware device on your computer.
-Mediafour Technical Support is not able to troubleshoot hardware, driver, or connectivity problems.
+Mediafour Technical Support is not able to troubleshoot hardware, driver, or connectivity problems, but some issues can be resolved by choosing a different port on your computer, using a different cable, checking for loose connections, connecting directly rather than through an intermediate device (such as a USB hub), or, if your drive allows it, trying a different connection type.

 - If you have MacDrive 9, you can attempt to repair the drive by going to Start > All Programs > MacDrive 9 > Tools > Repair Mac Disks (or in Windows 8, search the Apps menu for "Repair Mac Disks"), then follow the on-screen instructions to check the disk.